benji-li/Voronoi-Stippler/README.md

  The program works best with high-contrast images, adjusting contrast in image-processing software prior to using the stippler will lead to a clearer result.

  Currently working on optimizing the program more, since the image initialization step is very slow.
-It is recommended to keep images smaller than 800x800 pixels
+It is recommended to keep images smaller than 800x800 pixels.